CoreyParker12/Project-1-getHAPI/README.md

 * Have a polished UI.

-* Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, qualit comments, etc).
+* Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc).

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
 ## User Story

 * WHEN a user needs a quick pick-me-up,
-* THEN the application provides a fun pick-me-up in the form of a random fact, dad joke, or inspiring quote for the user.
+* THEN the application provides a pick-me-up in the form of a random fact, dad joke, or inspiring quote for the user.
 * WHEN a user opens the application,
-* THEN they are presented with the option to either get a random pick-me-up OR select options for some knowledge (a random fact), some laughter (a dad joke), or some inspirtion ( an inspirational quote).
+* THEN they are presented with the option to either get a random pick-me-up OR select options for some knowledge (a random fact), some laughter (a dad joke), or some inspiration (an inspirational quote).
 * WHEN a user chooses the 'Surprise Me' option,
 * THEN they are presented with a randomly generated fact, dad joke, or inspirational quote.
 * WHEN a user chooses the 'I need...' option,